 I have many such people in my life.
 I am thankful, and I need to make sure that all of them realize how much I appreciate them.

-- I’m grateful! for my wonderful daughter, who is taking such good care of me this weekend.
+- I’m grateful! for my wonderful son, who is taking such good care of me this weekend.

 - I’m lighter!
 I put myself on a careful schedule of resting and working today, and managed to do two loads of laundry and put away two boxes of Christmas stuff.
 Baby steps!